mskordal/my-sel4-projects/projects/hello/README.md

 # Hello project (print hello world to SeL4)
 This article is about the Sel4 microkernel.
 For additional information visit:
 - <https://sel4.systems/>
 - <https://docs.sel4.systems/>

-This article shows the steps required to build and configure a basic SeL4 project by assembling all the required components from the official SeL4.
+This article shows the steps required to build and configure a basic SeL4 project by assembling all the required components from the official SeL4 repo.
 Current SeL4 documentation includes several projects and tutorials that are built with automated scripts.
 The purpose of this article is to guide a user to build a minimal SeL4 project skeleton, in which they can later add only the components and code they require and build for their desired architecture.

 # Documentation and Guides followed
 There is already a repository that gives a definitive guide to build an SeL4 project from scratch:
 <https://github.com/manu88/SeL4_101>